 In accordance with Section 382 of the Internal Revenue Code, deductibility of SWRL's and U-Swirl International, Inc.'s Federal net operating loss carryovers may be subject to annual limitation in the event of a change in control.
 We have performed a preliminary evaluation as to whether a change in control has taken place, and have concluded that there was a change of control with respect to the net operating losses of U-Swirl when the Company acquired its controlling ownership interest in January 2013.
 The initial limitations will continue to limit deductibility of SWRL's and U-Swirl International Inc.'s net operating loss carryovers, but the annual loss limitation will be deductible to RMCF and U-Swirl International Inc. upon the filing of joint tax returns in FY 2017 and future years.
-We have performed a preliminary evaluation and concluded that no further Section 382 limitations on the deductibility of U-Swirl International Inc.'s net operating losses will result from the foreclosure transaction.

-We estimate that the potential future tax deductions of U-Swirl International, Inc.'s Federal net operating losses, limited by section 382, to be approximately \$937,000 with a resulting deferred tax asset of approximately \$347,000.
+We estimate that the potential future tax deductions of U-Swirl International, Inc.'s Federal net operating losses, limited by section 382, to be approximately \$443,000 with a resulting deferred tax asset of approximately \$164,000.
 U-Swirl International Inc.'s Federal net operating loss carryovers will expire at various dates beginning in 2026.